storj/storj/docs/design/storagenode-graceful-exit/ui.md

 ## Implementation

-- Add `storagenode exit-satellite` command to storagenode CLI, which calls `gexit.Service.InitiateExit`.
+- Add `storagenode exit-satellite` command to storagenode CLI, which updates `satellites` table with the satellite information that is being exited.
 	- Once initiated [protocol for transferring pieces](protocol.md) should start.
 - Add `storagenode exit-status` command to storagenode CLI.
 This returns completion status as described above.
 - TODO: terminating graceful exit?